IvanW5X/CS362-Winter2025-Team20-TalkTask/configuration.md

 ## Installing Packages and Initailizing Directories (Dev)

 ## Front-End
 * To initialize the frontend directory, install the node_modules package.
-You do so by the following directions.
+You can do so by the following directions.
 * cd frontend
 * npm install
 * Done, ensure that git marks node_modules as untracked

 ## Back-End
 * To initialize the backend directory, install the node_modules package.
-The package files have been configured to depend on express and nodemon, so you can do so by following the directions.
+The package files have been configured to dependancies, so you can do so by following the directions.
 * cd backend
 * npm install
 * Done, ensure that git marks node_modules as untrackde